On this page

 - Standardized test scores, such as from the SAT or ACT

-- Proof that you’re current on vaccinations (something that might not be required if the program is entirely online).
+- Proof that you’re current on vaccinations though this might not be required if the program is entirely online

 The application process: Most schools will have an online application.
 Many billing and coding programs don’t have application fees; rather, they have a very informal application process that consists largely of providing basic personal information in a simple online form.
 More traditional institutions may require an application fee, which typically ranges from $40 to $80.